bitpressio/leanpub-starter/README.md

 # leanpub-starter

 Starter repo for Leanpub book manuscripts.
+This starter repo is a quick starter template so you can dive right in and start writing your Leanpub book.
+I was inspired to write about and create my own workflow, and you can read [more about my writing process](https://bitpress.io/my-process-writing-docker-for-php-developers/).

 ## Overview